manferlo81/build-function/README.md

 ### Declare Variable Statement

 Declares variables into the current virtual scope.
+It has been deprecated, use [`let` statement](#let-statement) instead.

 ***syntax***